Q & A on Retina Problems and Retinal Disease

 A: If the retinal detachment is the cause of the decreased vision (as I expect it probably is), then a lens implant will not help the vision.
-Retinal detachment surgery 28 years after the injury will probably not be successful. — Dr. Slonim
+Retinal detachment surgery performed many years after the injury probably will not be successful. — Dr. Slonim

 Q: How does diabetes affect your eyes? — L.L., Connecticut